 Understand Acne And How To Treat It

 Acne is a medical condition that can range from mild to severe and can take a toll on an individual’s self-esteem and social life.
 It affects as many as 85% of young adults aged 12-24, according to the American Academy of Dermatology.
-Because acne is such a big issue for so many Americans, we sat down to speak with Dr. Erik Cabral, a skin care expert at CSI who is a board certified dermatologist and a Fellow of the American Academy of Dermatology to discuss the best acne treatments.
-In this installment, Dr. Cabral shares pertinent information about acne treatments, why it occurs in certain individuals, and how he goes about treating acne in his patients.*
+Because acne is such a big issue for so many Americans, we sat down to speak with Dr. Erik Cabral, a skin care expert at California Skin Institute who is a board certified dermatologist and a Fellow of the American Academy of Dermatology to discuss the best acne treatments.
+In this installment, Dr. Cabral shares pertinent information about acne treatments, why it occurs in certain individuals, and how he goes about treating acne in his patients.

 Why do people get acne?

 Dr. Cabral: There are various possible factors, but acne is typically age-related.

 - Teenage acne is primarily caused by clogged pores, which is an inflammation of the pilosebaceous unit consisting of hair follicles, arrector pili muscles, and the sebaceous gland.
 This type of acne typically forms due to oil production and bacteria.
 Whiteheads and blackheads are a common problem for people struggling with teenage acne.

 - Hormonal acne occurs primarily in adult women as a result of hormone flare-ups that occur around their menstrual period.
 This type of acne commonly presents in the form of nodules and cysts.

 - Another form of adult acne is acne rosacea, which can be triggered by stress, sun exposure, certain foods, and drinks.
 Acne rosacea is indicated by redness and inflammation, as well as small bumps on the face.

 How are teen acne and adult acne different?